kubeshop/testkube-docs/docs/articles/resource-groups.md

 ## Listing Resources in a Resource Group

-There is currently no single view that shows all resources in a Resource Group, but you can filter both Workflows and Workflow Templates on a Resource Group in the Workflows Overview:
+There is currently no single view that shows all resources in a Resource Group, but you can filter both Workflows and Workflow Templates on a Resource Group in their respective Overview panels:

 ![Workflows Resource Group Filter](images/workflows-resource-group-filter.png)